duel0213/asphyxia-plugins/iidx@asphyxia/README.md

   - Added music\_open on gameSystem.systemInfo response
   - Fixed where lightning settings doesn't get saved on logout
   - Fixed where Disable Music Preview, Disable HCN Color, VEFX Lock settings doesn't reflect
+  - Fixed where MISS COUNT has 0 as default
   - WebUI is now display values of corresponding version